-It is important to note that employers may have policies related to an RT's ability to obtain consent from patients/clients.
-If an employer's policies are more restrictive than the CRTO's expectations, the RT must abide by the employer's policies.
+It is important to note if an employer's policies are more restrictive than the CRTO's expectations, the RT must abide by the employer's policies.
 Where an employer's policies are more permissive than the expectations of the CRTO, the RT must adhere to the expectations of the CRTO.